Syria rebels reinforce key suburb in Damascus battle

 In the south of Syria near the Israeli border, the Observatory reported clashes between rebels and government forces in the village of al-Qahtaniya.

-"Initial reports indicate that several fighters in the regime forces were killed, and some armoured vehicles were destroyed," the Observatory said.
+"Initial reports indicate that several fighters in the regime forces were killed, and some armored vehicles were destroyed," the Observatory said.

 (Editing by Giles Elgood)